Today’s Energy Wise Load Management

 Interruptible water heating

 An interruptible water heating system has sufficient storage capacity to supply the user’s hot water needs over an extended period during which the electric supply is interrupted.
 The recommended minimum storage capacity recommended to qualify is 80 gallons.
-Qualified interruptible water heaters must have an approved load control device that allows for 10 hours of interruption per day during all months when needed.
+Qualified interruptible water heaters must have an approved load control device that allows for up to10 hours of interruption per day during all months when needed.

 ETS water heating